-The Wasco County Code Compliance and Nuisance Ordinance is a separate County Court adopted ordinance that implements land use, nuisance and health violations.
+The Wasco County Code Compliance and Nuisance Ordinance is a separate County Board of Commissioners adopted ordinance that implements land use, nuisance and health violations.
 Please refer to that ordinance for further details related to enforcement of the provisions of the Wasco County National Scenic Area Land Use and Development Ordinance.